 In Voxelizer there are 4 3D milling operations: adaptive, parallel, spiral and radial.
 Let’s look at them in more detail.

-The adaptive operation will follow the outlines of the model using two types of stepdown: the maximum_roughing_stepdown when the tool has room for removing more material and the fine_stepdown when the model requires more precision.
+The adaptive operation will follow the outlines of the model using two types of stepdown: the Maximum roughing stepdown when the tool has room for removing more material and the Fine stepdown when the model requires more precision.

-The undercut, experimental feature, will try to provide sharp angles on convex shapes.
+The Undercut, experimental feature, will try to provide sharp angles on convex shapes.

-The radial operation will drive the tool along the rays of a circle, whose center is specified with the Choose center point tick, following the profile of the model.
-Because of that, it is important to specify the proper angular_step: the bigger the model, the smaller this increase will have to be.
-If you want to have the tool milling the object in both ways, when it is going away from the center and when it is coming back (hence saving time), you have to select both under Milling direction and Don’t care under radial_direction.
+The Radial operation will drive the tool along the rays of a circle, whose center is specified with the Choose center point tick (as in the Spiral operation) following the profile of the model.
+Because of this, it is important to specify an appropriate Angular step: the larger the model, the smaller this increase will have to be.
+If you want to have the tool milling the object in both directions, away from the center and returning (hence saving time), you have to select “both” under Milling direction and “Don’t care” under Radial direction.

 Please sign in to leave a comment.